bradchesney79/2015BeastRouterProject/README.md

 Lastly, I would like to try IPFire.

 And I welcome anyone to contribute and/or benefit from this endeavor.
 (Currently need help with OpenWRT configuration.)

+This is the router I can build in the year 2015.
+I hope to build more as time passes and technology improves.